santiagocherrys/test1_ROR/README.md

 # test1_ROR
-Test for check the ability to use Ruby on Rails
+# Test for check the ability to use Ruby on Rails

 this application use postgressql for datababse
 Use the devise gem for authentication and send a email to the user to validate its account

+## The repository use enviroment variables:
+ - Create .env in the root file system add your user and password for Database and email service sender DATABASE_USERNAME=
+DATABASE_PASSWORD=
+USER_EMAIL=
+PASSWORD=

 the sign in has two Roles- admin and writer admin are set by database with rails console and for default writers users are generated when they sign up